 “Who’s next?” asks Andersen.

-*Editor's Note, March 19, 2018: This article originally failed to acknowledge that the "hidden figure" movement began with the intention of writing women of color back into history.
-It also neglected to highlight that women of color helped amplify the Twitter thread, and that professional historians, archivists and librarians contributed to the thread, in addition to amateurs.
+*Editor's Note, March 19, 2018: This article has been updated to specify that the "hidden figure" movement centered around writing women of color back into history.
+It also has been updated to note that women of color helped amplify the Twitter thread, and that professional historians, archivists and librarians contributed to the search, in addition to amateurs.
 The piece has been updated, and Smithsonian.com regrets the omissions.